thomasp85/data_imaginist/content/post/2019-12-13-don-t-be-a-dick.md

 spare time and release as a private person.

-It also goes without saying that, should this plea apply to you, you'll probably ignore it because you have already cast aside descency.
+It also goes without saying that, should this plea apply to you, you'll probably ignore it because you have already cast aside decency.
 If you do ignore it just
 know: I actively despise you as a user...

 ## To Everyone Else